- Stain Removal/

 How to remove a permanent marker from a whiteboard

 Possibly more of an issue in the office, but we've all seen (or experienced first-hand) the old permanent marker instead of the dry erase marker on the whiteboard trick.
-It's an easy mistake to make, and just as easy to fix!
+It's an easy mistake and just as easy to fix!

 Trace over the permanent marker with a dry erase marker, and then wipe with a wet cloth.
 The marker stains will be gone in no time!